-In an effort to teach the next generation about the importance of the jury system as the guardian of American rights and liberties, the law firm of Burg Simpson is sponsoring our third-annual essay competition for high school seniors.
-We will award a total of 10 scholarships for seniors to attend the college of their choice (one first prize winner of $2,500 and nine scholarships of $1,000).
+In an effort to teach the next generation about the importance of the jury system as the guardian of American rights and liberties, the law firm of Burg Simpson Eldredge Hersh & Jardine, P.C. is once again offering a scholarship competition based upon written essays.
+This year Burg Simpson will award a total of 10 scholarships to graduating Colorado seniors to attend the college of their choice.
+There will be one first place prize of $2,500 and nine other scholarships of $1,000 each.

 The competition is open to any graduating Colorado senior enrolled in an accredited school.

 - Students will submit their essay to Burg Simpson no later than

 - Online via the form at the right.

 If mailed, students must complete and submit an application form with their essay, available here or by calling 303.792.5595.

 - Winning selections will be notified on or around February 27, 2015.

 - All essays submitted become the property of Burg Simpson.

 - The decisions of the Burg Simpson selection board are final.